RockitBootcamp/Student-Resources/jQuery/04 Templating with Handlebars/README.md

 JS: 15.2     | Demonstrate use of `<script>` tag to house template markup
 JS: 15.3     | Demonstrate `Handlebars.compile()` method
 JS: 15.4     | Demonstrate use of function returned by `Handlebars.compile()`
+JS: 15.5     | Demonstrate use of Handelbars Escaping
+JS: 15.6     | Demonstrate use of Handelbars Escaping

 ## Exercises
 - Challenge 1 (Add a link)